carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 }
 ```

-> Note: `package com.techelevator;` was automatically added for you when the class file was created.
+> Note: `package com.techelevator;` was automatically added for you when you created the class file.

-Instance variables are declared `private` to safely *encapsulate* state.
+You declare instance variables as `private` to safely *encapsulate* state.
 This restricts access to the internal state of the class by hiding instance variables and only allowing them to be changed through methods that the class makes publicly available.

 In other words, a class controls its internal state, and ensures it remains consistent, by declaring its instance variables `private`.